 Probate can be a long frustrating process, at an already distressing time.
 Even more irritating, the executor can get 95% of the assets sorted and then find that one or two fairly small assets cannot be released without obtaining a grant of probate – by which time the paperwork required may have been binned as being unnecessary!

 One lesson everyone should remember as an executor is not to throw things away too soon – it can be a pain to get it all back again, and expensive too.
 You will have enough trouble finding important papers that the deceased person has thrown away without making matters worse.

-You may be flattered if somebody asks you to be the Executor of their Last Will – but think twice before accepting unless you are authorised to get professional help (preferably from us!) if you need it.
+You may be flattered if somebody asks you to be the Executor of their Last Will – but think twice before accepting unless you are authorised to get professional help (preferably via us to check for value and service!) if you need it.

 There is a vast difference between a professional appointed in the Last Will (who is totally in charge) and one appointed by the family executor – who can be managed or even fired by the family executor, unlike the professional appointed in the Last Will.
 If you accept the appointment, please do make sure you fully understand your responsibilities first.

 And for some reason, people seem to forget that the responsibilities of an executor are a little heavy for a person who is likely to by 85 when their work starts!
 Will Custodians Peace of Mind Service reminds you to consider such issues every year, along with changes in tax, the law and family circumstances.

 If there is no valid Last Will, then the next of kin is the first in line to be executor, after that it gets a little more complex.

 What does being an executor mean you have to do?